cerner/fhir.cerner.com/content/millennium/r4/financial/charge-item.md

 Notes:

-- When searching by `_id`, only a single ChargeItem id can be passed.
+- When searching by `_id`, only a single ChargeItem id can be provided.

 ### Headers